deltachat/deltachat-pages/sq/help.md

 - Mund të shtoni një foto profili te rregullimet tuaja.
 Nëse u shkruani kontakteve tuaja ose i shtoni përmes kodi QR, e shohin automatikisht si foton e profilit tuaj.

-- Kontaktet që nuk përdorin Delta Chat s’e shohin foton e profilit (por, sigurisht, mund të instalojnë Delta Chat-in :)

 - Për arsye privatësie, askush s’e sheh foton tuaj të profilit, deri sa t’u shkruani një mesazh.

-- Fotoja juaj e profilit nuk dërgohet me çdo mesazh, por rregullisht, që kontaktet tuaj ta rimarrin foton tuaj të profilit, edhe nëse shtojnë një pajisje të re.

-### Can I set a Bio/Signature/Status/Motto with Delta Chat? {#signature}
+### Can I set a Bio/Status with Delta Chat? {#signature}

 Yes,
 you can do so under **Settings → Profile → Bio**.
-Your contacts who use Delta Chat will see it when they view your contact details.
+Once you sent a message to a contact, they will see it when they view your contact details.
-Moreover, it will appear as a classic e-mail signature.

 ### Ç’do të thotë Fiksim, Heshtim, Arkivim?